Skip to content

 How to use it

 Estimate how much you round up per day on average — most people land at 50p to 2 depending on transaction volume.
-Set the annual return rate based on where the round-ups land (easy-access savings, a stocks & shares tax-advantaged savings account, a regular saver).
+Set the annual return rate based on where the round-ups land (easy-access savings, a stocks & shares tax-advantaged account, a regular saver).
 Pick a time horizon.

 What the result means